danlaudk/HaskellWorkshop/slides/slidesEnglish.md

 This is more complex!
 How the heck do we read it?

-The bits between `::` and '=>' are *constraints* on where we can use `simpleHttp` - but let's ignore constraints for now.
+The bits between `::` and '=>' are *constraints* on where we can use `httpBS` - but let's ignore constraints for now.

 * *Important*: it's often safe to gloss over things we don't (yet) understand.